by Rachel Park

 Headlights are one part of cars that continue to witness innovations and redefine the way we see the automobile.
-This evolution of headlights got powered by the steady development of different light bulb technologies.
+This evolution of headlight automotive lighting technology overviews got powered by the steady development of different light bulb technologies.

 For many car owners, these different bulbs and their names can get confusing, making it difficult to choose if a headlight change becomes necessary.